 When will the coronavirus limitations be lifted?

 The majority of the measures implemented by the government of New Zealand regarding coronavirus have been in effect since 20 March 2020.
-However, there is no certainty regarding the length of these measures.
-They might be lifted on 22 April, but keep in mind that there is a very realistic chance that these measures will be in effect for several more months.
+Although these measures were relaxed on 9 June, some of them, including the travel ban, remain in effect.
+There is no certainty regarding the expiry date of these measures.
+Keep in mind that there is a substantial chance that these measures will remain in effect for several more months.
+Commercial flights are very limited, and persons that have received a special permit to travel to New Zealand must present a voucher of their New Zealand isolation hotel in order to check-in.
+During the quarantine period, a mandatory coronavirus test will be administered on day 3 and day 12.
+The ban on mooring at a New Zealand port for cruise ships will be in place until further notice.
 Do you want to book a trip to New Zealand?
-Keep a close watch on the news and this page, so that you remain up to date on developments.
+Keep a close watch on the news and this page, so that you remain informed on developments.

-I’m still in New Zealand, what do I do?
+I am still in New Zealand, what should I do?

-If you do not succeed in leaving New Zealand, or if you decided to stay in the country for another reason, keep the following in mind.
-If you visa expires before 1 April, you can temporarily apply for a new one at the immigration service.
-If your visa expires between 1 April and 9 July, it will automatically be extended free of cost until September.
-All guidelines of the DHSC that apply to Brits in the UK also apply to those abroad.
-These include keeping sufficient distance to others, avoiding social contact (especially with vulnerable people) en regularly washing your hands.
-Additionally, the following coronavirus measures are in effect in New Zealand:
+If you are unable to leave New Zealand, or if you decided to stay in the country for another reason, keep the following in mind.
+Starting mid-September, persons that are unable to leave New Zealand because of international travel limitations can apply for a bridging visa themselves.
+All guidelines of the DHSC that apply to British citizens in the UK also apply to those abroad.
+These include keeping sufficient distance from others, avoiding social contact (especially with vulnerable people) and regularly washing your hands.
+Additionally, the following coronavirus measures have been in effect in New Zealand since early June:

 Will I be refunded the cost of my visa and booked trip?